infobsmi/b33s/docs/bucket/lifecycle/DESIGN.md

         },
 ```

-When a transitioned object is restored temporarily to local MinIO instance via PostRestoreObject API, the object data is copied back from the remote tier, and additional metadata for the restored object is maintained as referenced below.
+When a transitioned object is restored temporarily to local B33S instance via PostRestoreObject API, the object data is copied back from the remote tier, and additional metadata for the restored object is maintained as referenced below.
 Once the restore period expires, the local copy of the object is removed by the scanner during its periodic runs.

 ```
 ...